Addressing The Unique Training Needs Of The Manufacturing Industry

-According to TrainingIndustry, “Nearly 12 percent of the U.S. gross domestic product is generated in the manufacturing industry alone.
-Over the next 10 years, 3.5 million manufacturing jobs will be needed, of which it is estimated that almost two million will be left unfilled.”
+Nearly 12% of the U.S. gross domestic product is generated in the manufacturing industry alone.
+Over the next 10 years, 3.5 million manufacturing jobs will be needed, of which it is estimated that almost two million will be left unfilled.

-Identify your Best Talent
+Identify Your Best Talent

 Identify the people who’ve had crucial roles in developing your manufacturing processes.
 Think about how you can capture and communicate their knowledge.
 Try to involve them in the transfer of that knowledge to incoming generations and upskilled workers.

-Custom is the Best Option
+Custom Is The Best Option

-In this case, off-the-shelf eLearning just won’t work.
+In this case, off-the-shelf content just won’t work.
 You need to show manufacturing processes and products that are specific to your company.
 The products you’re creating are proprietary and cannot be taught through a piece of learning content that you purchase from a library.

-Don’t Forget your Suppliers
+Don’t Forget Your Suppliers

 Sometimes, supply chain processes could be improved through a stronger knowledge of your business needs and manufacturing processes.
 Providing training to your suppliers – whether through your LMS or through a training-for-purchase method – can help you achieve better sales and strengthen your supplier relationships.

-Find a Flexible LMS
+Find A Flexible LMS